mjmeilahn/vue-projects/README.md

 9. Directives - Learning life-cycle methods like bind and update for custom directives & how to modify through arguments passed in HTML by string or object.

 10. Filters & Mixins - Understanding Filters vs. Computed properties, and what happens to rendered DOM in both approaches.
 Exploring mixins and their scope.
 Understanding why global mixins are usually bad in terms of performance.

+11. Animations - Understanding transition and transition-group elements and how they can be customized via CSS or JS animations.
+Lifecycle hooks explored in the JS side.